CIVICs Locations

 Principal investigators: Sarah Fortune, M.D.
 (Harvard); Henry Boom, M.D.
 (Case Western Reserve University, Cleveland); JoAnne Flynn, Ph.D.
 (University of Pittsburgh)

 Center objective: The goal of this Center is to identify factors that protect people from Mtb infection and to translate these findings into improved vaccine strategies.
-A multidisciplinary research team will assess samples from NHPs and human cohorts, in whom infection is suppressed, to learn how their immune responses protect them from Mtb infection.
-Investigators will use computational modeling to predict the likely causes of suppressed infections, which will be tested in cellular and small animal models.
-Studies will evaluate the effect of intravenous (IV) bacille Calmette-Guerin (BCG) vaccination in rhesus macaques in response to Mtb challenge and the immune mechanisms responsible for controlling natural mycobacterial infection in cynomolgus macaques.
-Studies also will examine the effect of SIV infection on IV BCG vaccination using computational modeling and a systems biology approach.
-In collaboration with the Imperial College of London, the research team will compare the immune correlates of protection observed in the NHP studies with human responses.
+A multidisciplinary research team assesses samples from NHPs and human cohorts, in whom infection is suppressed, to learn how their immune responses protect them from Mtb infection.
+Investigators use computational modeling to predict the likely causes of suppressed infections, which is being tested in cellular and small animal models.
+Studies evaluate the effect of intravenous (IV) Bacille Calmette-Guerin (BCG) vaccination in rhesus macaques in response to Mtb challenge and the immune mechanisms responsible for controlling natural mycobacterial infection in cynomolgus macaques.
+Studies also examine the effect of Simian Immunodeficiency Virus/SIV infection on IV BCG vaccination using computational modeling and a systems biology approaches.
+Also, the research team compares the immune correlates of protection observed in the NHP studies with human responses.
 Human studies conducted by the Center also will also focus on exposed individuals that resist infection or that develop a transient infection response.

 Seattle Children's Hospital